leabdn/Spatial_Ecology_in_R_2023/README.md

 # Spatial_Ecology_in_R_2023 🐝

 ## Professor
-Duccio Rocchini, president of the master program "Science and Management of Nature" in the University of Bologna
+Duccio Rocchini, president of the master program "Science and Management of Nature" - University of Bologna
 + Nominated expert by the European Commission and the European Space Agency for the Biodiversity sector

 ## Main scripts in this repo